 Good Economic Management (green section): Literally the only thing that matters when managing an economy is achieving a surplus.
 Nothing else is relevant.
 The Coalition has delivered a surplus every single year it has been in office in recent times, except 2013, 2014, 2015, 2016, 2017, 2018, 2019 and 2020.

-Small Deficit (yellow section): This occurs when government spending is more than government revenue.
+Small Deficit (orange section): This occurs when government spending is more than government revenue.
 This only occurs due to Labor being in Government or Opposition.

 Debt and Deficit Disaster (red section): This is when spending is a lot more than income.
 It occurs when a Labor government is in office during a global economic crisis and is trying to avoid a recession.
 It is horrifically bad.